 The History Channel offers a wonderful introduction to this guide that helped black people travel safely during the mid 20th century.

-7. Turn your classroom into a museum.
+7. Turn your classroom into a living museum.

 9. Create your own virtual museum dedicated to remembering slavery and its legacy.